390 Valencia St, San Francisco, CA 94103

 “There is a better model of getting people out of poverty than public housing and it is right here in San Francisco.
 This model transformed Valencia Gardens into a place people don’t even see as public housing anymore…” — San Francisco Mayor Ed Lee

-Valencia Gardens won the 2008 AIA/HUD Housing & Community Design Award, Excellence in Affordable Housing for incorporating housing within other community amenities.
+Valencia Gardens won the 2008 AIA/HUD Housing & Community Design Award, Creating Community Connection Award for incorporating housing within other community amenities.
 Other recognition includes:

 - San Francisco Business Times, Affordable Housing Project of the Year, 2007